Uniform sampling in a structured branching population: The trait of sampled individuals at a fixed time : Many-to-One formulas

 and $(Y^{(t),1}_s,\ s\leq t),(Y^{(t),2}_s,\ s\leq t)$ are two independent copies of $(Y^{(t)}_s,\ s\leq t)$. \end{prop}

-According to this proposition, the sum of the contributions of each couple in the population at time $t$ corresponds to an integral of a product of a count term and a term characterizing the dynamic of the trait the couple.
+According to this proposition, the sum of the contributions of each couple in the population at time $t$ corresponds to an integral of a product of a count term and a term characterizing the dynamic of the traits of the couple.
 The integral is over all the possible death time $s\in [0,t]$ for the most recent common ancestor $w$ of $u$ and $v$, where $u\neq v\in V_t$.
 For example, in the case of Figure \ref{fig:forks1}, if we pick the green star and the blue star, the lineage of their most recent common ancestor $w$ is in red.
 For the count term, $m(x_0,0,s)$ corresponds to the choice $w$ among the individuals in the population at time $s$ and $m\left(F_a^{(k)}\left(x_s,\theta\right),s,t\right)m\left(F_b^{(k)}\left(x_s,\theta\right),s,t\right)$ corresponds to the choice of $u$ and $v$ among the descendants of $w$.
 In the example, with our choice of $w$, there is only one choice for $u$ and two for $v$.
 Before $s$, the traits along the ancestral lineage of $u$ and $v$ are identical.
 After the death of $w$, the dynamic of the trait of the ancestor of $u$ and the ancestor of $v$ become independent conditionally to the trait of $w$ at death.
-This explains the term $H_{s,t}F\left(x,F_a^{(k)}\left(x_s,\theta\right),F_b^{(k)}\left(x_s,\theta\right)\right)$ above where $x,\ (Y^{(t),1}_s,\ s\leq t)$ and $(Y^{(t),2}_s,\ s\leq t)$ describe the dynamic of the trait along the red, green and blue path respectively.
+This explains the term $H_{s,t}F\left(x_{[0,s)},F_a^{(k)}\left(x_s,\theta\right),F_b^{(k)}\left(x_s,\theta\right)\right)$ above and, in the right hand side of \eqref{eq:mtoforksgene}, $s$ represents the time of the most recent common ancestor with $x_{[0,s)},\ Y^{(t),1}_{[s,t]}$ and $Y^{(t),2}_{[s,t]}$ describing the dynamics of the trait along the red, green and blue path respectively.